 This is one of three pieces of NICE guidance addressing alcohol-related problems and should be read in conjunction with:

-Harmful drinking is defined as a pattern of alcohol consumption causing health problems directly related to alcohol.
+Harmful drinking (high-risk drinking) is defined as a pattern of alcohol consumption causing health problems directly related to alcohol.
 This could include psychological problems such as depression, alcohol-related accidents or physical illness such as acute pancreatitis.
 In the longer term, harmful drinkers may go on to develop high blood pressure, cirrhosis, heart disease and some types of cancer, such as mouth, liver, bowel or breast cancer.

 Alcohol dependence is characterised by craving, tolerance, a preoccupation with alcohol and continued drinking in spite of harmful consequences (for example, liver disease or depression caused by drinking).
 Alcohol dependence is also associated with increased criminal activity and domestic violence, and an increased rate of significant mental and physical disorders.
 Although alcohol dependence is defined in ICD-10 and DSM-IV in categorical terms for diagnostic and statistical purposes as being either present or absent, in reality dependence exists on a continuum of severity.
 However, it is helpful from a clinical perspective to subdivide dependence into categories of mild, moderate and severe.
 People with mild dependence (those scoring 15 or less on the Severity of Alcohol Dependence Questionnaire; SADQ) usually do not need assisted alcohol withdrawal.
 People with moderate dependence (with a SADQ score of between 15 and 30) usually need assisted alcohol withdrawal, which can typically be managed in a community setting unless there are other risks.
 People who are severely alcohol dependent (with a SADQ score of more than 30) will need assisted alcohol withdrawal, typically in an inpatient or residential setting.
 In this guideline these definitions of severity are used to guide selection of appropriate interventions.